sonic-net/sonic-mgmt/tests/nat/NAT Test Plan.md

 - Set all interfaces zones configuration to 1
 - Send same traffic set from the inner network
 - Verify that ICMP packets have not trasnlated and forwarded
-- Set inner interface zone configuration to 0
+- Set inner interface (Vlan1000) zone configuration to 0
 - Send same traffic set from the inner network
 - Verify that ICMP packets have correct translated SRC IP and ICMP id value in the configured dynamic pool range

 ### Test teardown

-- setup_test_env fixture(scope="module"): remove ptf interfaces
 - apply_global_nat_config fixture(scope="module"):  remove temporary folders, reload DUT configuration
 - teardown fixture(scope="function"): remove all NAT related configuration